MBowey/Assignment_21_CrowdSale/README.md

 While developing and testing the contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.

-Once Metamask is connected, deploy the contracts on our local blockchain by going to the `Crowdsale.sol` file in remix and selecting `PupperCoinSaleDeployer - Crowdsale.sol` under the contract dropdown.
+Once Metamask is connected, deploy the contracts on your local blockchain by going to the `Crowdsale.sol` file in remix and selecting `PupperCoinSaleDeployer - Crowdsale.sol` under the contract dropdown.

-Input the `wallet` that will recieve `Ether` in exchange for your `PupperCoin` and the remaining fields as seen in the following screenshot:
+Input the `wallet` that will recieve `Ether` in exchange for `PupperCoin`.
+Fill out the remaining fields as seen in the following screenshot:

 * ![CrowdSale](Screenshots/CrowdSale.png)